 1. Rest the Area

 The first thing you want to do is rest the area, at least for 72 hours (which may be hard for you exercise diehards).
-For example, if you’re looking for ankle sprain remedies, the first thing I tell people to do is immediately rest and continue to elevate the area for at least the next three days.
+For example, if you’re looking for ankle sprain remedies or plantar fasciitis treatment, the first thing I tell people to do is immediately rest and continue to elevate the area for at least the next three days.

 2. Do Non-Impactful Exercise

 Next, you want to start actually doing exercise that is non-impactful.
 Typically, the best things to do, especially if you’re a runner, is to start cycling and swimming.
 With cycling and swimming, you’re still going to be working your lungs and exercising larger muscle groups like your legs, so it’s going to help your body stay in shape at the very same time increasing circulation into that area, helping you heal faster.

 So again, if you’re not able to run right now, start swimming and start cycling on a good spin bike or do spin classes (though you may want to avoid the standing position in spin classes, as that could also aggravate that same running injury).
 That’s the first thing you want to do when you’re overcoming a running injury once that area feels well enough for you to start being active again.

 Surprising to some of you, it’s also key to change your diet when you get injured.
 You’ve got to start eating omega-3 fatty acid-rich and anti-inflammatory foods — like such great omega-3 foods as wild-caught salmon, grass-fed beef and chia seeds.

 Also you want to start consuming anti-inflammatory herbs, as ginger and turmeric benefits are truly impactful.
 Turmeric, for example, has so many healing properties that currently there have been 6,235 peer-reviewed articles published that prove the benefits of turmeric and one of its renowned healing compounds, curcumin.